 About the Contributor

-Tess Kujawa is a Berlin High School junior.
-She is excited to spend the year writing for the Red ‘n’ Green as the social media manager.
+Tess Kujawa is a Berlin High School senior.
+She is excited to spend her last year writing for the Red ‘n’ Green as a reporter.
 She is also a part of the band, the student council, and is president of the finance club.